Voltaic314/ByteWave/code/signals/docs.md

 The **Signal Router (SR)** in ByteWave is a centralized event signaling system designed to decouple communication between key components such as the Conductor, QueuePublisher, TaskQueues, and Workers.

-It replaces hardcoded channel maps and point-to-point communication with a flexible, topic-based fan-out architecture that includes sophisticated acknowledgment handling.
+It replaces hardcoded channel maps and point-to-point communication with a flexible, topic-based fan-out architecture.

 Inspired by event buses and pub/sub patterns, the Signal Router allows for easier scaling, better maintainability, and cleaner control flow across ByteWave's coordination layers.